SENG-350-2024-fall/Team5/UseCases.md

   <tr>
    <td><strong>Use Case</strong>
    </td>
    <td>1.
-Register_Account <br /><strong>history: </strong>created 2024-09-10, modified 2024-09-30
+Register_Account <br /><strong>history </strong>created 2024-09-10, modified 2024-09-30
    </td>
   </tr>
   <tr>
    <td><strong>Description</strong>
    </td>
-   <td>The user creates their account, providing personal information such as their Personal Health Number (PHN), name, birthdate, contact information, emergency contact information, and possibly their place of residence, along with a password.
+   <td>Patient creates their account, where personal information is needed such as their PHN, name, birthdate, contact information, emergency contact information and possibly their place of residence, and a password.
    </td>
   </tr>
   <tr>
    <td><strong>Assumptions</strong>
    </td>
-   <td>The user accepts the terms of registration, <br />
-   The user has all the required information, <br />
+   <td>Patient accepts the terms of registration and has all the required information.
-   The user does not already have an account.
    </td>
   </tr>
   <tr>
    <td><strong>Actors</strong>
    </td>
-   <td>New account user, database, government health database.
+   <td>Patient (primary)
    </td>
   </tr>
   <tr>